ying-teaching/python/README.md

 # Learn Python, for fun and profit

-This repository introduce you to Python programming.
+This document repository introduces you to Python programming.
 Most people have fun in learning Python and they can make big profit if they have big fun.

+Unlike most textbooks or tutorials, we write this document with an important principle: teaching the professional way of Python programming.
+"Professional" means the best practices in Python programming used by professional programmers.
+Following is a short list of best practices we follow in this document:

+- Design with test cases before coding.
+- Follow the [PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) and use VS Code PyLint tool to enforce the style.
+- No magic numbers.
+- Short functions/methods.
+- Design, code, test and debug incrementally.
+- Refactoring is part of development.

-All lecture videos are uploaded to [Youtube PlayLists](https://www.youtube.com/channel/UC2uDA5EgdwxcmSHMZ1f4jvw/playlists).
+All lecture videos are in [Youtube PlayLists](https://www.youtube.com/channel/UC2uDA5EgdwxcmSHMZ1f4jvw/playlists).

 ## 0. Installation and Setup